Home

 Hours: 9 am-5 pm daily, Memorial Day to Labor Day.
 The rest of the year it’s closed Mondays, open 9 am-7 pm Tues-Sat, and open Noon-5 pm Sunday.
 It's closed Thanksgiving, Christmas Eve, Christmas Day, New Year’s Eve, and New Year’s Day.
 They do have a small cafeteria for snacks and light fare.

-Go in the Winter: This year, they offered a promo during the month of January, which allowed children to get in for free when accompanied by a paying adult.
+Visit in the Winter: They often offer a promo during the month of January, which allows up to TWO children (ages 4-12) to get in for free (White Ticket only) when accompanied by a paying adult.
+They also offer various discounts in February.

 Be a Teacher: Certified educators get into Nauticus for free to preview exhibits and programs for future “field trips.”
 Just show your teacher ID at the Guest Relations desk.